-A tray under the freezer is there for defrosting and for any other reason that requires dripping water to be caught.
-Some models come with a built-in tray to catch water drips, but if your model does not have a tray, you'll need to get one, especially if you find standing water on your floor.
+An under freezer tray, also called a freezer drip pan, is there for defrosting and for any other reason that requires dripping water to be caught.
+Many models, typically those manufactured since 1987, come with a built-in tray to catch water drips, but if your model does not have a tray, you'll need to get one, especially if you find standing water on your floor.

 For a freezer that doesn't have a drip tray or a freezer that leaks water around the installed tray, place a drip tray underneath the appliance.
 Drip trays are also marketed under the names "overflow tray" or "defrost pan."
 They are available from appliance parts stores.
 In a pinch, use a shallow baking pan or other container that fits under the freezer.
 As with built-in trays, empty the pan often to prevent overflow.

 Freestanding water around the freezer can pose an electrocution risk.
 On self-defrosting models, you usually don't need to remove the tray.
 The water is typically directed to a system where heat dries the water.
 Collect excess water from the bottom of a freezer with a sponge to prevent overflowing.

 Do not place a freezer where temperatures reach more than 110 degrees Fahrenheit or near a heat source such as a heat register or in direct sunlight.
 The freezer is unable to maintain proper cooling temperatures in high temperatures.